Bluehost vs SiteGround

 Pros

-- Excellent 24/7 support with knowledgeable agents
+- 24/7 live chat support with consistently excellent ratings

 Cons